-- Make sure that the form you use is above the fold — meaning, when people land on your website, it’s the first thing they see.
+- Ensure that the form you use is above the fold — meaning when people land on your website, it’s the first thing they see.

 - Have a big, clear button that’s a different color than everything else on your website.

-That is: give you their information so that you can call them, re-target them on Facebook, or add them to your email list.
-Anything that gets in the way of that goal — anything at all — should be removed from your landing page.
+That is: give you their information so you can call them, retarget them or add them to your email list.

-Which is why using a landing page with no navigation bar can help increase your conversion rate.
+A landing page with a navigation bar can help increase your conversion rate.

 At Carrot, when you create a new landing page with our easy-to-use landing page builder, we automatically won’t include your website’s navigation bar.

-Another thought to consider with landing pages is that you only want people to do one thing on your page and that is opt-in.
-So, you’ll need to remove all other distractions and temptations.
+Another thought to consider with landing pages is that you only want people to do one thing on your page: opt-in.
+So, you’ll need to be sure lead forms are placed on all your pages.

 High-Converting Element #3: Compelling Title

 The title of your landing page is arguably the most important element.
-It quickly tells website visitors and ad-clickers what you do, who you are, and/or how you can help them.
+It quickly tells website visitors and ad clickers what you do, who you are, and how you can help them.

-And while it can be tempting to be clever with your headline, my sales copy experience has taught me to be clear rather than clever — because if your prospect can’t even figure out what your headline means, they’re not going to give you their personal information.
+And while it can be tempting to be clever with your headline, my sales copy experience has taught me to be clear rather than clever — because if your prospect can’t even figure out what your headline means, they won’t give you their personal information.